#

 • Your senior developer steals research and code on your latest innovation and then leaves to start her own company and launch your product before you do.

 • An employee is bribed by a third party, maybe a competitor or even a nation-state, to download and steal your IP.
-The “other” plans to market it as their own technology, and perhaps in another country that has less stringent copyright and trade protection laws.
+The “other” plans to market it as their own technology and perhaps in another country with less stringent copyright and trade protection laws.

 Inadvertent Bloodsuckers